Contemplating Hopniss, the American Groundnut

-When I look at a big bowl of freshly dug hopniss, I think of what might have been, and what may yet be.
+When I look at a big bowl of freshly dug American groundnuts, I think of what might have been, and what may yet be.

-Hopniss, if you’ve never heard of it, is the North American answer to the South American potato.
-It is a tuber from a bean plant, and yes, you can eat the beans and flowers and shoots of hopniss, too, just the way you can with regular beans.
+American groundnut, also called hopniss, if you’ve never heard of it, is the North American answer to the South American potato.
+It is a tuber from a bean plant, and yes, you can eat the beans and flowers and shoots too, just the way you can with regular beans.
 But the tuber holds the most potential as a serious food crop.

 The first European reference I can find to hopniss is from Sir Walter Raleigh’s 1585 voyage to Virginia.
 His resident scientist, Thomas Harriot, wrote a report following the voyage about all the potentially useful things he encountered in the New World, including: